Android Layouts

 • When android:orientation=”vertical” is set, the child views of the LinearLayout are arranged in a vertical column.
 Each child is stacked below the previous one.

-• When android:orientation=”horizontal” is set, the child views of the LinearLayout are arranged in a rowing manner.
+• When android:orientation=”horizontal” is set, the child views of the LinearLayout are arranged in a row.
 Each child is arranged side by side in a row.

 • android:layout_width

-• android:layout_width=wrap_content tells about the view occupying the size itself to the dimensions required by its content.
+• Android:layout_width=wrap_content tells about the view wants to be just big enough to enclose its content, or occupying the size itself to the dimensions required by its content, or the view is only as wide as its content.
 The view will take up just enough space to fit its content.

 • android:layout_width=fill_parent tells us about the view becoming as big as its parent view.

-• android:layout_width=match_parent tells us about the view to take up as much space as its parent View allows.
+• android:layout_width=match_parent tells us the view wants to be as big as its parent container, or for the view to take up as much space as its parent View allows, or the view takes up all available space.
 This value is used when we want the view to expand to fill the available space of its parent container.
 The View will stretch to the width (or height) of the parent View, covering all available space. match_parent is often used for responsive design, ensuring that the View adapts to different screen sizes and orientations.

 • android:layout_height